 |Braided Brake Lines

 If you have ever had a bike that has braided lines, you already know the huge advantage these offer by giving you much better feel at the levers.
+Since the original photos, I have re-routed the line behind the fork.

 I tapped for two RAM mount 1 inch balls.